We are NOW accepting 2023 applications. 2 positions available for immediate start. All applicants must be fully

 Seasonal Internships of 3-6 months are offered for people who want a deep experience of farm life but who may not know if farming will be their career; want to enhance their understanding and appreciation of food and nature and who love hard, very physical work, outdoors, doing something worthwhile for the planet.
 Seasonal Internship at Moon In The Pond also helps build an aspiring farmer’s skill and experience in a variety of areas.
-Like “New Farmer Full-Year” apprentices, Seasonal Interns participate in most of the same tasks and operations of the farm (please read “New Farmers” listing), but for a much shorter term: a growing season.
-As with all farm positions it is full-immersion-whatever-it-takes, farm life.
+Like “New Farmer Full-Year” apprentices, Seasonal Interns participate in most of the same tasks and operations of the farm (please read “New Farmer Full-Year Apprentice” listing), but for a much shorter term: a growing season.
+As with all farm positions it is a full-immersion-whatever-it-takes, farm life.

 Our Seasonal Interns are a vital force on the farm.
 We look for passionate, intelligent people who can learn quickly and work hard.